2025SU Clinton Community College

 Prerequisite:A minimum grade of C in PNN-158, PNN-282, and PSY-121.; Take BIO-168

-CLL8105/27/25-07/18/25TBA TBA Staff
+CLL8105/27/25-07/18/25TBA TBA Adams

-THis course builds on the concepts of previous?material, with an emphasis on the care of high?risk mental health patients.
+This course builds on the concepts of previous?material, with an emphasis on the care of high?risk mental health patients.
 Focuses on the?provision of ethical/legal, safe, quality,?evidence-based patient centered care of the?patient wih the alterations in mental health.?Emphasizes health promotion, prevention and?condition management of common alterations seen in?mental health patients.
 Provides the opportunity?to apply concepts and demonstrate skills and care?for patients in supervised laboratory, simulation,?and/or clinical setting.
 Emphasizes patient?safety, application of the nursing process, and?development of physical and communication skills.?Upon completion, students will provide safe?nursing care incorporating the concepts identified?in this course.

 ADN-905 Preceptorship (2.5 cr.)
 P VT